druvus/SourceID-NMF/README.md

 [SourceID-NMF: Towards more accurate microbial source tracking via non-negative matrix factorization.](https://doi.org/10.1093/bioinformatics/btae227)

 A major challenge in analyzing the compositional structure of microbiome data is identifying its potential origins.
-Here, we introduce a novel tool called SourceID-NMF for precise microbial source tracking.
+Here, we introduce SourceID-NMF, a tool for precise microbial source tracking.
 SourceID-NMF utilizes a non-negative matrix factorization (NMF) algorithm to trace the microbial sources contributing to a target sample.

 <div style="text-align: center;">
 <img src='image/NMF.png' width="372" height="186">